aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-load/load-in-the-plain-text-txt-format/load-in-the-plain-text-format/_index.md

 ﻿---
-title: Load in the Plain Text Format
+title: Load in the Plain Text Format – Aspose.Words for Java
+articleTitle: Load in the Plain Text Format
+linktitle: Load in the Plain Text Format
 description: "Aspose.Words for Java allows you to work with different features supported on Plain Text import."
 type: docs
 weight: 10